nguyenhoangthangbt/CNN_Skin_Cancer/README.md

 # Project Name
-> Outline a brief description of your project.
+> Outline a brief description of our project.

 ## Table of Contents